-Not applicable - use of intravenous formulation restricted to patients unable to take oral therapy.
-However, note use of Epilim may provide seizure control such that the patient may again be eligible to hold a driving licence.
+Use of Epilim may provide seizure control such that the patient may be eligible to hold a driving licence.

 Patients should be warned of the risk of transient drowsiness, especially in cases of anticonvulsant polytherapy or association with benzodiazepines (see Interactions with Other Medicaments and Other Forms of Interaction).